plotly/plotly.rs/README.md

 plot.show(); // The default web browser will open, displaying an interactive plot
 ```

-## Exporting Static Images with Kaleido

-To save a plot as a static image, the `kaleido` feature is required as well as installing an **external dependency**.

-### Kaleido external dependency

-When developing applications for your host, enabling both `kaleido` and `kaleido_download` features will ensure that the `kaleido` binary is downloaded for your system's architecture at compile time.
-After download, it is unpacked into a specific path, e.g., on Linux this is `/home/USERNAME/.config/kaleido`.
-With these two features enabled, static images can be exported as described in the next section as long as the application runs on the same machine where it has been compiled on.

-When the applications developed with `plotly.rs` are intended for other targets or when the user wants to control where the `kaleido` binary is installed then Kaleido must be manually downloaded and installed.
-Setting the environment variable `KALEIDO_PATH=/path/installed/kaleido/` will ensure that applications that were built with the `kaleido` feature enabled can locate the `kaleido` executable and use it to generate static images.

-Kaleido binaries are available on Github [release page](https://github.com/plotly/Kaleido/releases).
-It currently supports Linux(`x86_64`), Windows(`x86_64`) and MacOS(`x86_64`/`aarch64`).

 ## Exporting Static Images with plotly_static (Recommended)

 The recommended way to export static images is using the `plotly_static` backend, which uses a headless browser via WebDriver (Chrome or Firefox) for rendering.
 This is available via the `static_export_default` feature: